China ramps up spending to spur economy, central bank sees stable policy

 The PBOC said on Monday it would lower the reserve requirement ratio - the level of reserves banks must hold - for those banks that have sizeable loans to the farming sector and small and medium-sized firms.
 This is the second reduction following a cut in April aimed at rural banks.

-To re-orient China's economy away from exports and investment and towards domestic consumption, China will also speed up interest rate liberalization this year and work on introducing deposit insurance.
+To re-orient China's economy away from exports and investment and towards domestic consumption, China will also speed up interest rate liberalisation this year and work on introducing deposit insurance.

-Two separate programs that allow foreigners to invest in Chinese capital markets and Chinese investors to invest overseas will also be expanded.
+Two separate programmes that allow foreigners to invest in Chinese capital markets and Chinese investors to invest overseas will also be expanded.

 The two schemes are known as qualified foreign institutional investor, or QFII, and qualified domestic institutional investor, or QDII, respectively.